ILoveAGoodCrisp/Foundry/README.md

 <div align="center"> <img src="https://raw.githubusercontent.com/ILoveAGoodCrisp/Foundry-Halo-Blender-Creation-Kit/master/readme_banner.png"> </div>

 # [Download](https://github.com/ILoveAGoodCrisp/Foundry-Halo-Blender-Creation-Kit/releases)

-## Addon Description
-Foundry is a Blender addon that supports a full 3D asset import pipeline for the Halo Reach, Halo 4, And Halo 2 Anniversary Multiplayer Editing Kits.
+**Foundry** is a Blender addon that supports a full 3D asset import pipeline for the Halo Reach, Halo 4, and Halo 2 Anniversary Multiplayer Editing Kits.
-Foundry integrates with the Halo Editing Kits to provide a seamless asset pipeline for turning your Blender creations in Halo assets.
+Foundry integrates with the Halo Editing Kits to provide a seamless asset pipeline for turning your Blender creations into game ready Halo assets.

 Foundry can:
 - Export Blender scenes and build tags in a single click.
 No intermediary steps required